! Below script is for Google Grow for Mediavine >

 Some people prefer to push the router away from themselves I prefer to walk backwards pulling the router towards me, obviously making sure the coast is clear first!
 The pic below shows the direction I use the router in while standing at the bottom.
 Once one side is done, flip it over and machine the bottom of the window cill too before finishing off with sandpaper.

-Once the edge is rounded over you can cut the notches out of the back corners and rip the back off to the correct depth (Depth of groove in window + cill + overhang).Step 3: Rebate
+Once the edge is rounded over you can cut the notches out of the back corners and rip the back off to the correct depth (Depth of groove in window + board + overhang).

 You can use a straight cutter in your router to cut the rebate or set the circular saw to the desired depth and then use the fence to set the width of the tongue.
 I always make it 1-2mm shorter than the depth of the groove and put loads of wood glue on the back before sliding the tongue into the rebate on the window.

-There are several different methods you can use to fix boards in place.
+There are several different methods you can use to fix window boards in place.
 You can simply glue them down with Gripfill or expanding foam and weigh them down with something till the glue goes off.